HeadMad/vue-automato/README.md

 # vue-automato

-The `vue-automato` is a tool for creating plug-ins for automatic local registration of components and directives.
+The `vue-automato` is a tool for creating plug-ins for automatic local registration of components and directives and more...

+## Installation

+`npm install vue-automato --save-dev`
+<br>or last develop version
+<br>`npm install headmad/vue-automato --save-dev`

+---

 You can use it directly from the vue-project configuration file.
 <br> _This example will automatically search for components whose tag starts on the "app-" and load them locally_